Toca's Miracle

-"Toca's Miracle" is a release by German vocal trance group Fragma featuring vocals from British singer Coco (also known as Coco Star).
+"Toca's Miracle" is a release by German vocal trance group Fragma featuring vocals from British singer Coco Star.
 Taken as the second single off Fragma's debut studio album, Toca (2001), the song is a mashup of Coco's "I Need a Miracle" (1996) and Fragma's own "Toca Me".
 The instrumental ("Toca Me") was written by Dirk Duderstadt, Marco Duderstadt, Ramon Zenker and the lyrics (of "I Need a Miracle") were written by Rob Davis and Victor Imbres, while the original music was produced by Zenker and the Duderstadts; the vocals were produced 3 years earlier by Imbres and Tim Orford.

 The song was critically acclaimed worldwide, with many critics citing the song one of the best dance anthems of all time, praising its catchy tune.
 The recording was also a commercial success, remaining both Coco's and Fragma's best selling single to date.
 The recording topped the UK Singles Chart in April 2000 and peaked inside the top ten in countries including Australia, Denmark, Ireland, Italy, and Norway.
 A music video was issued, depicting Coco Star at a game of futsal.

 The single was re-issued in 2008 by Tiger Records with new remixes.
 It received mixed reviews from music critics but gained commercial success around the world.
 A new music video was issued for this version but does not feature Coco, which was a decision from Positiva Records.
 Tiger Records once again re-released the song in 2012.

 Background and recording

-In 1999 British DJ Vimto had the idea of taking the 1995 sound recording of Coco's a cappella vocals from the song "I Need a Miracle" and mixing it with the music of Fragma's "Toca Me".
+In 1999, British DJ Vimto had the idea of taking the 1995 sound recording of Coco's a cappella vocals from the song "I Need a Miracle" and mixing it with the music of Fragma's "Toca Me".
 By amalgamating the titles, it became "Toca's Miracle".
 He pressed an illegal bootleg which earned considerable attention from leading DJs.
 At the time, Fragma were signed to Positiva Records, so a release was made.
 "I Need a Miracle" was originally released by Greenlight Recordings in 1996 and re-recorded for EMI/Positiva in 1997.
 It is noted that Coco was never a member of Fragma.

-Fragma's producer Ramon Zenker was asked by Positiva Records to mix "Toca Me" with the vocals of "I Need A Miracle" in a proper way for a single-release.
+Fragma's producer Ramon Zenker was asked by Positiva Records to mix "Toca Me" with the vocals of "I Need a Miracle" in a proper way for a single-release.

-While mixing both recordings, he stated he couldn't believe how the music of "Toca Me" and the vocals of "I Need A Miracle" fit together.
+While mixing both recordings, he stated he couldn't believe how the music of "Toca Me" and the vocals of "I Need a Miracle" fit together.
 "I thought these two songs waited for each other".
 "Fortunately, this Coco single was on Positiva, which is the same label we are on, That was very good, so Kevin from Positiva A&R sorted things out with Coco and her management, and it was very quick to find a deal to use the vocals.
 'I Need A Miracle' was three years old — a long time ago — and 'Toca's Miracle' was more successful than both knocked together, so there was benefit for both sides."